MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 When using `matchAll(options)` to get multiple widgets, a `widgetOptions` object is necessary to filter which widgets to return.
 The `widgetOptions` object contains the following properties, all of which are optional:

 * `installable`: A Boolean indicating if the returned widgets should be installable.
-* `installed`: A Boolean indicating if the returned widgets should be installed in the widget host.
+* `installed`: A Boolean indicating if the returned widgets are installed in the widget host.
 * `tag`: A string used to filter the returned widgets by tag.
-* `instance`: A string used to filter the returned widgets by instance ID.
+* `instanceId`: A string used to filter the returned widgets by instance ID.
-* `host`: A string used to filter the returned widgets by widget host ID.
+* `hostId`: A string used to filter the returned widgets by widget host ID.

 #### widgetPayload object